javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/4-object-property-this/task.md

 Here the function `makeUser` returns an object.

-What is the result of accessing its `ref`?
+What is the result of accessing its `ref` in strict mode?
 Why?

 ```js
 function makeUser() {